pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-image-packages.hbs.md

 # tanzu insight image packages

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight image packages` to get the image packages.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight image packages` command to get the image packages.

 ## <a id='synopsis'></a>Synopsis